silnrsi/font-awami/README.md

 # Awami Nastaliq Graphite Font

 Awami Nastaliq is a Nastaliq-style Arabic script font supporting a wide variety of languages of southwest Asia, including but not limited to Urdu.
 This font is aimed at minority language support.
 This makes it unique among Nastaliq fonts.
+The font is also a Graphite-only font.
+It does not support OpenType rendering.

 ## Project status [![Build Status](http://build.palaso.org/app/rest/builds/buildType:Fonts_Awami/statusIcon)](http://build.palaso.org/viewType.html?buildTypeId=Fonts_Awami&guest=1)

-Awami Nastaliq v2.000 has been released.
+Awami Nastaliq v2.100 has been released.

-Awami Nastaliq is a mature product with no major changes anticipated.
+Awami Nastaliq is a mature product with no major changes to Regular anticipated.
 We will be releasing maintenance updates to fix bugs.
+We also anticipate adding a Bold in addition to Regular.
 The build process requires [smith](https://github.com/silnrsi/smith) and project build parameters are set in the [wscript](wscript).

 ## License